How Do HVAC Systems Work?

 Explore how HVAC systems work with an overview of the main components that make up a complete system.

-regulates your home temperature and activates the rest of the HVAC system when the temperature inside falls above or below your set point.
+A programmable thermostat regulates your home temperature and activates the rest of the HVAC system when the temperature inside falls above or below your set point.
 This is the portion of your HVAC system you will interact with most, so it’s usually installed on easily-accessed walls.
 Your thermostat can even be programmed to keep your home at a specific temperature.

-is an individual HVAC unit that has a blower and heat exchanger.
+A furnace is an individual HVAC unit that has a blower and heat exchanger.
 This is located in a home in areas such as a garage, utility closet, attic, basement, or crawlspace.
 The furnace is designed to heat your home using a fossil fuel source like propane or natural gas.
 After the furnace heat exchangers generate heat, the blower will distribute this warm air through different portions of your home through the duct system ductwork.

-is most often referenced as the unit that sits outside.
+An air conditioner is most often referenced as the unit that sits outside.
 An air conditioner's main function is to remove heat from within the home.
 It does this by using refrigerant that circulates between the indoor and outdoor coils to absorb heat from the indoor coil, transfer heat through the line sets and reject heat from the outdoor coil to the outdoor air.

-is a third individual HVAC unit that can both heat and cool your home.
+A heat pump is a third individual HVAC unit that can both heat and cool your home.
 A heat pump uses the same mechanism as an air conditioner to cool your home, then when it’s time to heat, a reversing valve will switch the direction of refrigerant flow to heat the home.
 When a heat pump is cooling, it’s transporting heat from inside the home, outside.
 When a heat pump is heating, it’s taking heat from outside and bringing it inside.
 Like air conditioners, heat pumps use an indoor and outdoor coil to transfer heat.

 Air handlers are similar to furnaces but do not burn fossil fuels.
 The coil that typically sits on top of the furnace is inside the air handler cabinet.
 The air handler works with the air conditioner or heat pump that is outside to provide cooling and heating for the home.
 Similar to the furnace, the blower in the air handler will circulate the cool or warm air through the ducting.
 Air handlers may have supplemental heat strips to provide additional heat alongside heat pump operation.